 There are many types of environments, including physical, virtualized, and cloud, that a healthcare IT department or service provider might maintain in a compliant fashion.
 A large portion of service providers in today’s age provide their services to customers utilizing the cloud model.
 In a public cloud, the infrastructure is made available to the general public or a large industry group that is owned by the HIPAA cloud company.
 The public cloud infrastructure exists solely on the premise of the cloud provider.

 Being on the cloud is critical today, and critical for the future.

 A healthcare cloud is a HIPAA cloud hosting service used by healthcare IT departments and digital health technology vendors to store, maintain, back up, and share Protected Health Information (PHI).

 Healthcare today is increasingly data-driven and demands to share that data are also increasing.
 Those trends translate to considerable amounts of data that must be processed and stored in a secure and scalable manner.
 Healthcare cloud provides the means to handle the massive amounts of data that are growing exponentially in a cost-efficient manner.

 Healthcare cloud computing is the most feasible way for healthcare systems, hospitals, and digital health vendors to face the challenge of delivering more patient value.
 It provides them with a connected environment to exchange data with their patients.
 On-premise infrastructure costs are high and data scalability is more feasible in the cloud.

-HIPAA, formally known as the Health Insurance Portability and Accountability act, was signed into legislation back in the 90’s.
+HIPAA, formally known as the Health Insurance Portability and Accountability act, was signed into legislation back in the 90s.
 These regulations were enacted as a multi-tiered approach that set out to improve the health insurance system.
-If you have a healthcare application, website or data storage, you must be in complete compliance, including how you are hosting it.
+If you have a healthcare application, website or data storage, you must be in complete compliance, including HIPAA cloud hosting.